386BSD: Relationship with BSD/386

 386BSD is often confused with BSD/386 which was a different project developed by BSDi, a Berkeley spinout, starting in 1991.
 BSD/386 used the same 386BSD code contributed to the University of California on 4.3BSD NET/2.
 Although Jolitz worked briefly for UUNET (which later spun out BSDi) in 1991, the work he did for them diverged from that contributed to the University of California and did not appear in 386BSD.
-Instead, William Jolitz gave regular code updates to Donn Seeley of BSDi for packaging and testing, and returned all materials when William Jolitz left that company following fundamental disagreements on company direction and goals.
+Instead, William Jolitz gave regular code updates to Donn Seeley of BSDi for packaging and testing, and returned all materials when William left the company following fundamental disagreements on company direction and goals.